TROPIC FEVER

 DOCU-DRAMA

-When Alfred Russel Wallace set foot on a ship in 1854 to explore Papua New Guinea, he could not imagine that would spend 8 years abroad.
-He collected 125,000 animals exhibits and survived by selling butterfly collections and stuffed orangutans to European museums.
-Wallace had not the support of a university or had generous research budgets, that could finance the adventurous expedition of the self-made scientist.
+When Alfred Russel Wallace boarded a ship in 1854 to explore Papua New Guinea, he could not imagine that he would spend 8 years abroad.
+He collected 125,000 animal specimens and survived by selling butterfly collections and stuffed orangutans to European museums.
+Wallace had neither the support of a university nor generous research budgets to finance the adventurous expeditions of this self-made scientist

-Yet Wallace had already accomplished some priceless important work during his six year journey over the Amazons and had discovenewred endless new animal species.
-In Borneo and in other Malay-Indonesian islands Wallace was moving in the dangerous land of the Dayaks, the local headhunters.
-Wallace did find a way to relate to them and actually convinced them to help him collect the exhibits.
-Wallace´s pioneering discoveries eventually became part of the evolution theory.
+Yet Wallace had already accomplished some invaluable work during his six-year journey through the Amazon and had discovered countless new animal species.
+In Borneo and across the Malay-Indonesian islands, Wallace moved through the dangerous territory of the Dayaks, the local headhunters.
+He found a way to connect with them and even convinced them to help him collect specimens.
+Wallace’s pioneering discoveries eventually became part of evolutionary theory.

-Wallace wrote down his theories while he had malaria fever and sent them to England to Charles Darwin, who was then already quite well known.
-One year later Darwin claimed that he had come to the same conclusions himself and presented the sensational evolution theory.
-Wallace was left only the with the posthumous reputation to have invented „biogeography“.
-Today many historians believe that Darwin stole the most important facts about the evolution theory from Wallace´s experiences in the virgin forests.
-This was probably the biggest theft in the history of science.
+Wallace recorded his theories while suffering from malaria and sent them to Charles Darwin in England, who was already quite well known at the time.
+One year later, Darwin claimed he had reached the same conclusions independently and presented the sensational theory of evolution.
+Wallace was left with only the posthumous reputation of having pioneered ‘biogeography’.
+Today, many historians believe that Darwin took the most important insights about evolutionary theory from Wallace’s fieldwork in the rainforests — arguably the greatest theft in the history of science.

-While Darwin was becoming a superstar, Wallace kept on surviving in Borneo by hunting orangutans which were highly requested in Europe.
-Trying to raise the baby of the orangutan mother who had been shot down changed Wallace´s thinking completely.
-Yet hunting orangutans still goes on.
+While Darwin was becoming a superstar, Wallace continued to survive in Borneo by hunting orangutans, which were in high demand in Europe.
+Raising a baby orangutan whose mother he had shot changed Wallace’s thinking completely.
+Yet hunting orangutans continues to this day.

-2003 Danish Lone Dröscher-Nielsen is fighting to protect the last orangutans.
-She is taking care of 250 orangutans in her vet clinic near Palangka Raya, at the edge of the rain forest in Borneo.
-50 of them are babies.
-The Dutch Bos Foundation and his starter Willie Smits finance Lone and the over 70 workers at the orangutan orphan asylum.
-Most orangutan babies have lost their mother because the headhunters do no longer hunt humans but even more so „woodsmen“ – as orangutan means in the Dayak language.
-The helpless babies reach Lone Dröscher-Nielsen´s camp, if they are lucky.
-From there they get trained to get back to the forest, or what is left of it.
+Since 2003, Danish-born Lone Dröscher-Nielsen has been fighting to protect the last orangutans.
+She cares for about 250 orangutans at her veterinary centre near Palangka Raya, on the edge of the rainforest in Borneo — 50 of them babies.
+The Dutch Borneo Orangutan Survival Foundation and its founder Willie Smits fund Lone and her team of over 70 workers at the orangutan sanctuary.
+Most orangutan babies have lost their mothers because the Dayaks no longer hunt humans but increasingly target ‘forest people’ — as ‘orangutan’ translates in the Dayak language.
+The lucky ones reach Lone Dröscher-Nielsen’s camp, where they are trained to return to the forest, or what remains of it.”

-Yet Wallace had already accomplished some priceless important work during his six year journey over the Amazons and had discovenewred endless new animal species.
-In Borneo and in other Malay-Indonesian islands Wallace was moving in the dangerous land of the Dayaks, the local headhunters.
-Wallace did find a way to relate to them and actually convinced them to help him collect the exhibits.
-Wallace´s pioneering discoveries eventually became part of the evolution theory.
+Yet Wallace had already accomplished some invaluable work during his six-year journey through the Amazon and had discovered countless new animal species.
+In Borneo and across the Malay-Indonesian islands, Wallace moved through the dangerous territory of the Dayaks, the local headhunters.
+He found a way to connect with them and even convinced them to help him collect specimens.
+Wallace’s pioneering discoveries eventually became part of evolutionary theory.

-Wallace wrote down his theories while he had malaria fever and sent them to England to Charles Darwin, who was then already quite well known.
-One year later Darwin claimed that he had come to the same conclusions himself and presented the sensational evolution theory.
-Wallace was left only the with the posthumous reputation to have invented „biogeography“.
-Today many historians believe that Darwin stole the most important facts about the evolution theory from Wallace´s experiences in the virgin forests.
-This was probably the biggest theft in the history of science.
+Wallace recorded his theories while suffering from malaria and sent them to Charles Darwin in England, who was already quite well known at the time.
+One year later, Darwin claimed he had reached the same conclusions independently and presented the sensational theory of evolution.
+Wallace was left with only the posthumous reputation of having pioneered ‘biogeography’.
+Today, many historians believe that Darwin took the most important insights about evolutionary theory from Wallace’s fieldwork in the rainforests — arguably the greatest theft in the history of science.

-While Darwin was becoming a superstar, Wallace kept on surviving in Borneo by hunting orangutans which were highly requested in Europe.
-Trying to raise the baby of the orangutan mother who had been shot down changed Wallace´s thinking completely.
-Yet hunting orangutans still goes on.
+While Darwin was becoming a superstar, Wallace continued to survive in Borneo by hunting orangutans, which were in high demand in Europe.
+Raising a baby orangutan whose mother he had shot changed Wallace’s thinking completely.
+Yet hunting orangutans continues to this day.

-2003 Danish Lone Dröscher-Nielsen is fighting to protect the last orangutans.
-She is taking care of 250 orangutans in her vet clinic near Palangka Raya, at the edge of the rain forest in Borneo.
-50 of them are babies.
-The Dutch Bos Foundation and his starter Willie Smits finance Lone and the over 70 workers at the orangutan orphan asylum.
-Most orangutan babies have lost their mother because the headhunters do no longer hunt humans but even more so „woodsmen“ – as orangutan means in the Dayak language.
-The helpless babies reach Lone Dröscher-Nielsen´s camp, if they are lucky.
-From there they get trained to get back to the forest, or what is left of it.
+Since 2003, Danish-born Lone Dröscher-Nielsen has been fighting to protect the last orangutans.
+She cares for about 250 orangutans at her veterinary centre near Palangka Raya, on the edge of the rainforest in Borneo — 50 of them babies.
+The Dutch Borneo Orangutan Survival Foundation and its founder Willie Smits fund Lone and her team of over 70 workers at the orangutan sanctuary.
+Most orangutan babies have lost their mothers because the Dayaks no longer hunt humans but increasingly target ‘forest people’ — as ‘orangutan’ translates in the Dayak language.
+The lucky ones reach Lone Dröscher-Nielsen’s camp, where they are trained to return to the forest, or what remains of it.”

 Shot at original locations in Sydney, Coffs Harbour (Australia), Kalimantan, Borneo (Indonesia)